danporeda/Stock-Signal-Predictor/README.md

 # Stock Signal Predictor

-This program uses machine learning to try to predict the future movement of an individual stock.
+This program uses machine learning to predict the future movement of an individual stock.
 The program uses 150 weeks of historcal stock data to train a predictive model.
 Several ML models including SVC, AdaBoost, and RandomForest were tested in the code development, but the LogisticRegression model from Scikit-Learn was chosen for overall outperformace of other models.

 Model training in machine learning is a process that requires fine-tuning, and in this program, the size of the training-data is the variable that yeilds different performative results.
 So, this app attempts to assist the user in finding the optimal training window size for a model-predicted outcome.